tcpalmer/nina-scheduler/faqs.md

 >
 > The [Scheduler Preview](scheduler-preview.html) is a great tool to see what the Planning Engine will do - just be aware of the differences between preview and real execution in the NINA Sequencer.

+_When I start my sequence, I see a warning about "Loop conditions/Instructions added to the Target Scheduler Container will be ignored".
+What does that mean?_

+> The Target Scheduler Container automatically generates sequence instructions and handles looping as needed so any loop conditions or instructions added will be ignored.
+Just delete them to get rid of the warning popup.
+(Ideally, these drop targets in the sequence UI would be removed but that's non-trivial.)

+> You can (and probably should) add various triggers to the container - especially those that need to know the current target.

 _I don't see much from the plugin in the NINA log - isn't it logging?_

 > The plugin logs to a [separate log file](technical-details.html#logging) so that messages aren't lost amid all the other logging.